This post was originally published on May 22, 2023, and extensively updated on July 10, 2024.

 Tax Implications of Getting Married

-• Capital gains: If one or the other of you owned a home prior to your marriage, getting married can impact how much capital gains you can exclude if you sell the home.
+- Capital gains: If one or the other of you owned a home before your marriage, getting married can impact how much capital gains you can exclude if you sell the home.

 We’ll go into greater detail about tax brackets later in this guide.

-Is It Better for a Married Couple to File Separately or Jointly?
+Is It Better for a Married Couple to File Jointly or Separately?

-One of the questions we hear most frequently from newly married couples is whether it’s more advantageous to file separately or jointly.
-While there are undeniable advantages to filing jointly, there are some circumstances when filing separately may make sense.
+One of the questions we hear most frequently from newly married couples is whether filing separately or jointly is more advantageous.
+While there are undeniable advantages to filing jointly, some circumstances when filing separately may make sense.

 Let’s start with when it makes sense to file jointly.
-The most obvious scenario is if one spouse will be working, and the other will not.
-In that situation, filing jointly is advantageous because the 2023 standard deduction for joint filers is $27,700 as compared to $13,850 for people who are married and filing separately.
+The most obvious scenario is if one spouse will be working and the other will not.
+In that situation, filing jointly is beneficial because the 2023 standard deduction for joint filers is $27,700 as compared to $13,850 for people who are married and filing separately.
+For 2024, these standard deductions increase to $29,200 and 14,600, respectively.
 If one spouse is not required to file because they have no income, the couple should file a joint return to take advantage of the higher deduction.

 Overview of Married Filing Jointly